 SkyMiles has many Asia-based airline partners including Korean Air, China Airlines, China Eastern, China Southern Airlines and Garuda Indonesia.
 While not all of these airlines offer service to the United States, Delta themselves has an extensive route network and reasonably priced business-class awards starting at 80,000 SkyMiles one-way.
 Flying the same route on a partner award will currently set you back 95,000 SkyMiles each way.

 One of the benefits of redeeming for flights on Delta metal is the flat $5.60 fee charged on award tickets.
-Delta passes on any surcharges, fees, and taxes on partner awards which can run into the hundreds of dollars.
+Delta passes on any surcharges, fees, and taxes on partner awards which can run to hundreds of dollars.

 Every day across the five-week period we checked had awards available at the lowest price level and sometimes over multiple routes.